Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

 Thus, the weight of the symbol $\ques$ in the pattern $1\ques1$ is equal to $1+1=2$, while in the pattern $10\ques\ques1$, the weight of the first $\ques$ symbol is $3$ (left) $+$ $1$ (right) $=4$, and the weight of the second one is equal to $1+1=2$.

-Figure~\ref{fig-evol} shows an example of evolution of the deterministic CA $D$ from an initial configuration represented at the top (with time going down the page).
+Figure~\ref{fig-evol} shows an example of an evolution of the deterministic CA $F_{0,0}$ from an initial configuration represented at the top (with time going down the page).
 The symmetrized weights of the symbols $\ques$ appearing in the space-time diagram are shown in red.
 As illustrated in the figure, from a pattern $1\ques1$, the symbol $\ques$ disappears and the weight thus decreases, but in other cases the total weight is locally preserved.
+Indeed, one can check that starting from any initial configuration containing finitely many $\ques$ symbols, the total weight is non-increasing under the action of $F_{0,0}$.

+Moving to the general case, allowing $p$ and $q$ to be positive can be interpreted as introducing ``mutations" into the determinstic evolution described by $F_{0,0}$, which we control by introducing the final term into the definition of the weight $w$ in (\ref{wdef}).